latk/ganzua/README.md

 **Options:**

 * `--lockfile FILE`
   Where to load versions from.
-Required.
+Inferred if possible.
 * `--backup PATH`
   Store a backup in this file.
 * `--help`